aliencube/open-chat-playground/docs/openai.md

 1. Make sure you are at the repository root.

     ```bash
-    # Works in both bash/zsh and PowerShell
     cd $REPOSITORY_ROOT
     ```

 1. Login to Azure.

     ```bash
-    # Works in both bash/zsh and PowerShell - Login to Azure Dev CLI
     azd auth login
     ```

 1. Check login status.

     ```bash
-    # Works in both bash/zsh and PowerShell - Azure Dev CLI
     azd auth login --check-status
     ```

 1. Initialize `azd` template.

     ```bash
-    # Works in both bash/zsh and PowerShell
     azd init
     ```